rafaellehmkuhl/AeroDesign-Live-Streaming-System/README.md

 http://localhost:8000/control-panel/index.html
 ```

+There you can show and hide the overlays, decide which team will appear in the screen, etc.

 3. **Test the overlay in browser:**

-Before adding to OBS, test it in your browser:
+Before adding to OBS, you can see the overlay in any browser at:
 ```
 http://localhost:8000/overlay/index.html
 ```